CouncilofLorien/counciloflorien.github.io/docs/cards/E/escape.md

 > Short-event
 >
 > {: .hero-resource-text .black-text .p-2 }
 > > Cancels an attack against a company.
-One unwounded character of your choice in the company is wounded (no body check is required). <br>_"'Over the bridge!' cried Gandalf, recalling his strength.
+One unwounded character of your choice in the company is wounded (no body check is required). <br>_“‘Over the bridge!' cried Gandalf, recalling his strength.
 'Fly!
 This is a foe beyond any of you.
 I must hold the narrow way.
-Fly!'"_ ***---LotRII***
+Fly!’”_ ***---LotRII***
 >
 > {: .hero-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>